rav-pradhan/notes-and-aides/src/docs/http/authentication.md

 HTTPS uses an `https` scheme in the URL instead of `http`.
 The default port for HTTP is `443`, instead of `80`.

 HTTP works by using an additional security layer in the [network protocol stack](/docs/http/connections/#transport-and-network-layers).
 This layer exists between the HTTP/TCP layers and uses the **Transport Layer Security** protocol (TLS), or its predecessor, **Secure Sockets Layer** (SSL).

+A server needs to have a cryptographic certificate to use HTTPS.
+This certificate is sent by the server to the client to set up the HTTP communication.
+The certificate includes the server's host name that a browser can use to validate that the server it is talking to is the correct one.

+Validation uses public key cryptography and certificate authorities that will vouch for the certificate's integrity.
+Administrators need to buy and install certificates from these authorities.

+Key points of HTTPS:

+- HTTPS encrypts **all** request and response traffic.
+This includes headers, message body, cookies.
+HTTPS prevents session hijacking because no one can inspect a message.
+- Server certificates authenticate the server to the client.
+This means you can be absolutely sure that your HTTP requests and messages are really going to the website you want it to, and not to a man-in-the-middle interceptor who has set up a proxy server on the network.
+- HTTP does not authenticate the client.
+The web apps client-side still need to implement forms authentication or another protocol if they need to validate the user's identity.

+Using HTTPS in conjunction to another authentication, such as basic or forms, makes them more secure because all data is encrypted.